-- When slurry cement backfill is used, ensure that it is adequately fluid and is placed so that it completely fills the area around the culvert.
+- When slurry cement backfill is used, check that it is adequately fluid and is placed so that it completely fills the area around the culvert.
 One of the advantages of slurry cement backfill is that it provides adequate support on the underside of pipes where compaction of ordinary backfill material is difficult.
 The contractor must avoid “floating” the culvert.

-- If backfilling steel culverts, reinforced concrete, or other metal products, ensure the contractor adds only nonchloride admixtures to slurry cement backfill to accelerate the setting time.
+- If backfilling steel culverts, reinforced concrete, or other metal products, verify the contractor adds only nonchloride admixtures to slurry cement backfill to accelerate the setting time.
 Chloride-containing admixtures, used to hasten curing, increase the corrosion potential of the steel or reinforced concrete structure.
 In addition, slurry cement backfill or controlled low-strength material cannot be used as structure backfill for aluminum or aluminized steel pipe culverts.

 - Prohibit the use of any compacting equipment or methods that may displace or damage structures or otherwise adversely affect foundations or adjacent embankments.